maxkomarychev/merge-pal-action/README.md

 # Merge Pal

-This action will automatically merge your PR once all requirements are met!
+This action will help your prs to get merged!

-# v1 Roadmap
+# Features

-- [x] handle pr reviews
+- relises on mergability rules defined in your repository
+- automatically updates your PR to be up to date with base branch
+- supports whie and black lists through labels
-- [x] various types of merge: squash and rebase
+- supports various types of merge: normal, squash and rebase
-- [x] blacklist based on labels
-- [x] whitelist based on labels
+- integrates seamlessly into GitHub Actions workflows as well as any 3rdparty

 # Usage

 1. Specify desired mergeability rules in branch settings in your repository

-2. If you already have another github actions executed on PR just add Merge Pal action in the end of the execution by specifying other jobs via `needs` key.
-Or if you just starting: simply add file `.github/workflows/merge-pal-pr.yml` with the content:
+2. Create workflow to handle various events that affect mergeability of PR (`.github/workflows/merge-pal-events.yml`):

+    ```yml
+    name: Merge Pal (events)

+    on:
+      push: {} # listen to push events and update prs depending on a branch
+      status: {} # listen to commit status updates from 3rdparty integrations
+      pull_request_review: # listen to reviews given to PR
+        types:
+          - submitted
+          - edited
+          - dismissed
+      pull_request: # this is needed to support white/black lists
+        types:
+          - labeled
+          - unlabeled

+    jobs:
+      # thats's all. single step is needed - if PR is mergeable according to
+      # branch protection rules it will be merged automatically
+      mergepal:
+        runs-on: ubuntu-latest
+        steps:
+          - uses: actions/checkout@v1
+          - uses: maxkomarychev/merge-pal-action@vX.Y.Z
+            with:
+              token: ${{ secrets.GITHUB_TOKEN }}

+    ```

+3. Add Merge Pal to the end of your existing check (if any) with GitHub Actions

     ```yml